bigsk1/ai-screen-analyzer/README.md

 # AI Screen Analyzer

-AI Screen Analyzer is a powerful web application that allows users to capture screenshots, analyze them using various AI models, and engage in intelligent conversations about the captured images.
+AI Screen Analyzer is a powerful web application that allows users to capture screenshots, analyze them using various AI providers and models, and engage in conversations about the captured images.

+You can capture a website you like and then ask the AI to provide the code to build the same thing.

+You can capture any window or full screen ask OpenAI gpt-4o to describe anything about it and then switch providers and follow up with Claude or any Ollama model which will have the previous context and still understand the past conversation and image.

 ## Features